-Women live longer than men, an annuity with lifetime income might make good sense
+Women live longer than men, so an annuity with a lifetime income might make good sense.

-It hasn’t even been that long ago women could not vote in America.
+It hasn’t even been that long ago that women could not vote in America.
 Not only that, there was a time when women were considered “property” of their husbands in many parts of the world that is still the case.
-Fortunately, in America, all are equal, well maybe.
+Fortunately, in America, all are equal, well, maybe.

 But guess what?

 Women are going to be the biggest annuity market in our history.
 Why?
 It is simple, they are living longer, they are more security conscious, and they demand guarantees.
 Insurance companies are now just waking up to that fact, and many are beginning to price their annuity payouts on one simple fact, women live longer than men.
-In the past payouts from annuities was not gender specific, it was all in one large pool, men and women together.
+In the past, payouts from annuities were not gender-specific, it was all in one large pool, men and women together.

 To meet the demand of this economic shift, annuities will become more and more in demand.
 The same is true for financial advisors; more women will fill the gap.
 Women and a group tend to need more value in their investing, causing products with true guarantees to become more important.

 Here are some tips for investing in an annuity.
-Remember, annuities are a long term commitment, they provide specific benefits for specific goals.
-Annuities can be complicated, and in some contracts, liquidity can be an issue.
+Remember, annuities are a long-term commitment; they provide specific benefits for specific goals.
+Annuities can be complicated, and liquidity can be an issue in some contracts.

 Are you aware of the different types of annuities?
-Annuities fall into two specific types, those sold by security brokers and those sold by insurance agents.
+Annuities fall into two types: those sold by security brokers and those sold by insurance agents.
 How do you know what kind of annuity will best serve your needs?
-Are you attracted to any specific rider on an annuity such as an income rider or an enhanced death benefit rider?
-Does a long term care rider appeal to you?
+Are you attracted to any specific rider on an annuity, such as an income rider or an enhanced death benefit rider?
+Does a long-term care rider appeal to you?
 The bells and whistles of a specific product being presented to you may sound exciting, but they can charge fees and cut into the performance of the annuity.
-Ask for exactly what is being charged for any rider and make sure you understand how the fees can affect long term performance.
+Ask for exactly what is being charged for any rider and make sure you understand how the fees can affect long-term performance.

-Liquidity can be an issue, how are your fund accessed?
+Liquidity can be an issue.
+How is your fund accessed?
 How much can you withdraw annually?
 Can you convert your annuity to income with fees or expenses?